 GiGi’s representative experience encompasses virtually all types of public finance for municipalities, counties, the State of Ohio and related agencies, including airport, water and sewer system revenue bonds, single and multifamily housing, healthcare financing, long-term care financing, industrial revenue bond financing and tax increment financing.
-She also led the firm’s engagement as counsel to the Ohio Department of Transportation in connection with the Portsmouth Bypass Project, the Department’s first design/build/finance/operate/maintain project.
+She also led the firm’s engagement as counsel to the Ohio Department of Transportation in connection with the Southern Ohio Veterans Memorial Highway, the Department’s first design/build/finance/ operate/maintain project.

 She has chaired the Bond Attorneys Workshop and Fundamentals of Municipal Bonds seminar.
 In 2005, GiGi received City Year Cleveland’s Community Champion Award and was named a “Rainmaker” by Northern Ohio Live magazine.
-She has also been named as one of The Best Lawyers in America for Public Finance Law from 2005 to the present.
 GiGi was named a 2012 “Woman of Note” by Crain’s Cleveland Business and a finalist for the 2012 Athena Award presented by Inside Business.
 She was also named a 2013 “Woman of Achievement” by the YWCA Greater Cleveland and in 2014 received the Jurisprudence Award from ORT America-Northeast Ohio Region.
 She is an active member of the American Bar Association as well as the National Association of Bond Lawyers, where she served as a member of the board of trustees.
 GiGi is a member of the 2007 class of Leadership Cleveland.
 That same year she was elected as a Regular Fellow of the American College of Bond Counsel.
 She also serves on the Ohio Development Financing Roundtable’s Advisory Committee.

 GiGi began her tenure with Calfee in 1976, becoming a partner in 1983.
 She served on the firm’s executive committee from 2001-04 and 2009-2016.

-- Calfee represents the State of Ohio in connection with the Ohio Department of Transportation’s first design/build/finance/operate and maintain procurement for a 16-mile 4-lane highway in southeast Ohio.
-The engagement includes preparation of the procurement documents, including Public Private Agreement.
+- Calfee represented the State of Ohio in connection with the Ohio Department of Transportation’s first design/build/finance/operate and maintain procurement for a 16-mile 4-lane highway in southeast Ohio.
+The engagement included preparation of the procurement documents, including Public Private Agreement.

 - Calfee served as counsel to the Port of Greater Cincinnati Development Authority (the “Port Authority”) in connection with the proposed acquisition of the City of Cincinnati’s parking system, including seven off-street parking facilities and the City’s on-street parking system.
 We negotiated a long-term lease with the City that was structured to be treated as a sale for federal income tax purposes, while providing both an up-front purchase price and ongoing cash flow to the City.
 Calfee lawyers negotiated management contracts with Xerox State and Local Government Solutions and Denison Parking that provided a fair rate of return to the managers while maintaining affordable parking for the residents and businesses located in the City.
 Although the transaction ultimately did not proceed due to a change in City administration, the firm’s role in structuring and negotiating the acquisition were a model of public private partnership in the State of Ohio.